Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Our Theorectical Results on Contrastive Learning in DCG

-where $q(y \mid x)$ should be the propensity score function, which represents the probability that item $y$ is recommended to user $x$ when we were collecting the training data $\mathcal{D}$.
-In theory, it models missing-not-at-random via the propensity scores and thus corrects the exposure bias~\cite{wang2016unbias_ipw,schnabel2016debias}.
-A standard implementation of the IPW loss has two steps, where the first step is to use a separate model to serve as $q(y \mid x)$ and optimize it by fitting the exposure history according to the MLE principle, while the second step is to optimize $p_\theta(y \mid x)$ according to Eq.~\ref{eq:ipw_loss}.
-However, the two-stage pipeline of IPW, as well as the numerical instability brought by $\frac{1}{q(y \mid x)}$, makes IPW impractical to be deployed in our large-scale production system.
+where $q(y \mid x)$ should be the propensity score function, which represents the \emph{impression (or exposure) distribution}, i.e., the probability that item $y$ is recommended to user $x$ in the previous system where we collect the training data $\mathcal{D}$.
+The idea of IPW is to model missing-not-at-random via the propensity scores in order to correct the exposure bias.
+We can prove that the IPW loss is optimizing $p_\theta(y\mid x)$ to capture the oracle user preference even when there exists exposure bias.
+A standard implementation of the IPW loss has two steps, where the first step is to use a separate model to serve as $q(y \mid x)$ and optimize it by fitting the exposure history according to the MLE principle, while the second step is to optimize $p_\theta(y \mid x)$ according to Eq.~(\ref{eq:ipw_loss}).
+However, the two-stage pipeline of IPW, as well as the numerical instability and variance~\citep{schnabel2016debias} brought by $\frac{1}{q(y \mid x)}$, makes IPW less efficient for large-scale production systems.